cloudstateu/k8s-2020-01-09/Kubernetes/5 Labels and Annotations/README.md

 2. Remove a label by executing command:
 ``
-kubectl label deployments <-NAME-OF-THE-POD-> "new_label-" ``
+kubectl label pod <-NAME-OF-THE-POD-> "new_label-"
+``
 The label should disappear
 ![img](./img/pods_labels3.png)